 To get a few more options for your questions you can click the little three dots icon in the bottom right corner of the question.
 It will give you different options depending on your question type.

-Adding Images for a Specific Question or Answer
+Adding Images to a Specific Question or Answer

 You can add an image as part of your question, or as part of a multiple choice answer option.
 Click on a question to edit it.
 If you put your mouse on the Question text, a little image icon will appear to the right and you can click on it.
 Same for putting your mouse over an answer choice.